FourjsGenero/ex_push_notification/README.md

 Go to the `app` sub-directory.

+Copy the google-services.json configuration file in the `app/resources/android` directory.

 In main.4gl:
-* Define the GCM_SENDER_ID constant with the GCM Sender ID.
 * Define the REG_SERVER constant with the hostname where the token_maintainer runs.
 * Define the REG_PORT with the port used by token_maintainer.